thomasbecker/cassandra-quarkus/README.md

 Apache Cassandra, Apache, Tomcat, Lucene, Solr, Hadoop, Spark, TinkerPop, and Cassandra are trademarks of the [Apache Software Foundation](http://www.apache.org/) or its subsidiaries in Canada, the United States and/or other countries.

-## Running integration tests

-To run the non-native integration tests simply execute:

-    mvn clean verify

-To run the native integration tests as well, execute:

-    mvn clean verify -Dnative

-You need to point the environment variable `GRAALVM_HOME` to a valid Graal installation root.